vivo-us/request-handler/README.md

   - `retry5xxs` *(optional)*: Whether or not to retry 5xx errors.
 Defaults to `true`.
   - `retryHandler` *(optional)*: A function that allows you to use custom logic to determine whether a request should be retried.
   - `retryStatusCodes` *(optional)*: An explicit list of HTTP status codes to retry
+  - `thawRequestCount` *(optional)*: The number of requests in a row that must come back with a 2xx status to start sending requests at full speed again after a rate limit has been breached.
+Defaults to `3`.
 - `defaults` *(optional)*: A set of optional default values to pass to each request made by the client.
   - `headers` *(optional)*: A set of headers to pass to each request made by the client.
   - `baseURL` *(optional)*: The base URL to use for each request made by the client.